 - A. The Board shall make available MESSA's PAK protection for a full twelve (12) month period for the employee's entire family.
 It is the employee's responsibility to sign up for this coverage. - B. Teachers may select one of the following fringe benefit plans: - 1.
 For those enrolled in Plan A, this shall be, inclusively and limited to the same, MESSA's Tri-MedXVA2, Delta Dental Plan (80/80/80), \$1000 annual maximum; 80: \$1,300 orthodontics lifetime maximum; twenty thousand dollars (\$20,000) negotiated life, \$20,000 AD&D, and vision, VSP-2. - 2.
 For those employees not wishing health insurance, coverage shall be as follows: Delta Dental Plan 03 (50/50/50), \$1,000 annual maximum; 80: \$1,300 orthodontics lifetime maximum; vision -- VSP-3, and twenty-five thousand dollars (\$25,000) in negotiated life insurance, \$25,000 AD&D. In addition for employees selecting the above, the coverage may be supplemented by any of the MESSA, MEA Financial Services, MEA or NEA sponsored options.
 The cash-in-lieu payment will be equal to the single subscriber rate. - C. Teachers shall be provided LTD at the following specifications: 70%, \$3,500 maximum, 60 calendar days modified fill, Freeze on offsets, Alcoholism/drug addiction 2 years, Mental/nervous 2 years. - D. The district will pay \$14,606 (05-06 Pak Rate) plus 55% of the amount of the increases over that base amount for the above insurance package.
 Therefore, each teacher subscribing to medical insurance would pay the difference between the above amount and the actual cost toward their insurance premium.
 These payments shall be payroll deducted beginning July 1, 2006.
 The teacher has the option of signing an agreement authorizing that any such premium amounts be payroll deducted through the District's Section 125 Plan.
-When a teacher is on 22 pays and becomes responsible for premium payments under this provision during the summer, payroll deduction of those premium amounts shall be made from the teacher's salary in the ensuing school year. - E. Negotiations for the 2007-2008 school year shall begin by March of 2007.
-If the OEA wants to change insurance policies for 2007-2008(MESSA or another) and the new policy is more cost-effective (5% less than the 2006-2007 MESSA Tri-Med rate), the above insurance cap will be null and void.
-The new insurance premium rate and possible cap would be re-negotiated for the new contract. - F. If a husband and wife are members of the same bargaining unit, one will be eligible for A-1 and the other A-2 as described in Sections A-1 and A-2 of this Article. - G. During the life of this contract no options other than those listed herein shall be added to and/or become a part of the PAK Program at District expense.
+When a teacher is on 22 pays and becomes responsible for premium payments under this provision during the summer, payroll deduction of those premium amounts shall be made from the teacher's salary in the ensuing school year. - E. If the OEA wants to change insurance policies for 2008-2009 (MESSA or another to be implemented July 1, 2008) and the new policy is more cost-effective (5% less than the 2008-2009 MESSA Tri-Med rate), the above insurance cap will be reduced to a 60/40% split.

-- H. The Board shall allow the Tax-Deferred Annuity plans with (6) six companies through salary reduction pursuant to Section 403b and 457b of the IRS code of 1954 and 2001, as amended.
+- F. If a husband and wife are members of the same bargaining unit, one will be eligible for A-1 and the other A-2 as described in Sections A-1 and A-2 of this Article. - G. During the life of this contract no options other than those listed herein shall be added to and/or become a part of the PAK Program at District expense. - H. The Board shall allow the Tax-Deferred Annuity plans with (6) six companies through salary reduction pursuant to Section 403b and 457b of the IRS code of 1954 and 2001, as amended.
 Additional companies maybe added if there are at least (5) five enrollees. - I. An employee that teaches at least ten (10) days in any month of the school year will have the fringe benefits continued at the employer's expense as above specified for that month.
 Any employee that teaches less than ten (10) days in a month may continue fringe benefits at his/her own expense provided it is allowed by the carrier of the insurance.